Unemployment security

 • work that cannot be considered suitable for you given your ability to work,

-• work for which the salary is based entirely on a commission or, if the salary is partly based on a commission, the fixed part of the salary in full-time work is less than EUR 1,283 per month, or
+• work in which the salary is based entirely on commission, or if the salary is partially based on commission, the fixed component of the full‑time salary is less than EUR 1,134 per month (EUR 1,430 per month at the 2025 level) or

 • work for which the duration of your daily commute would exceed an average of three hours for full-time work or two hours for part-time work.